kristintsk/Networking-for-Web-Developers/README.md

      - received expected result: 3 packets transmitted, 3 packets received, 0.0% packet loss meaning
           - my computer has Internet access
           - the computer at 8.8.8.8 is up and running
           - my ISP knows how to send and receive traffic towards and from Google
+          - ping time 16.0 ms

 - **Used `printf 'HEAD / HTTP/1.1\r\nHost: www.google.com\r\n\r\n' | nc www.google.com 80`**
 printf is a command for printing formatted strings.